There’s been so much written about affiliate marketing it’s easy for genuinely useful information to get lost in the noise.

 Reverse Engineer Influencers

-Social influencers are an untapped source for profitable affiliate programs because they only promote offers that are making them money.
+Social influencers are an untapped source for profitable affiliate programs because they only promote products that are making them money.

 The first thing you need is a list of social influencers to research: